 For the Dressing:

-- 1 – 2 teaspoons tom yam paste (to taste)
+- 1 – 2 teaspoons tom yam paste (adjust to taste for spice)

 - 1 teaspoon sesame oil